 - You may be eligible for educational transport.
 Please see more options for Post 16 Transportation

-- If you are caring for your own child or children and you are under 20, then the Care to Learn scheme can help you fund childcare while you are studying.
+- If you are caring for your own child or children and you are under 20, you could get help with childcare.
+The Care to Learn scheme can help you fund childcare while you are studying.
 If you are at college and your baby is due before the end of the course talk to your tutors.

-If you are an unaccompanied asylum seeker will we undertake an initial assessment of your literacy and numeracy levels and you will be supported to apply for an appropriate course.
-Your Personal Adviser will be able to explain your options and how our education system works.
+- If you are an unaccompanied asylum seeker, will we undertake an initial assessment of your literacy and numeracy levels.
+You you will get help to apply for an appropriate course.
+Your Personal Adviser will explain your options, and how our education system works.

 On completion of further education, you may want to consider higher education.
-Details of financial support and options for university students is provided in our Higher Education Guide for Care Leavers .
+Details of financial support and options for university students is provided in our guide:

-- Your personal Adviser can talk to you about the opportunity for you to attend Higher Education residential trips and Higher Education taster days specifically for Looked After Children and Care Leavers.
-They can also support you with your applications to university (UCAS) and with applying for student finance.
+- Your Personal Adviser or the education, training and employment coordinator can help you.
+They can talk to you about attending Higher Education residential trips or Higher Education taster days. for Looked After Children and Care Leavers.
+They can also help you with your applications to university (UCAS), and with applying for student finance.